Kingdom 4: Return of the Great General: Plot

-Meanwhile, Hoken returns to the Zhao camp as Qin’s General Mou Bu launches an attack.
+Meanwhile, Hoken returns to the Zhao camp as Qin's General Mou Bu (Meng Wu) launches an attack.

-At the same time, Ten and Lord Riboku — who had joined the Qin command post under the guise of an observer — monitor the battlefield.
+At the same time, Ten and Lord Riboku (Li Mu) — who had joined the Qin command post under the guise of an observer — monitor the battlefield.
 Ten notices the signal fires, and Riboku explains that communication can also be done through flags, using colour and position, though their visibility is limited.
 Qin troops pursuing the enemy hesitate, realising they will lose sight of their own signal flags.
-When they spot Hoken on the battlefield, General Mou Bu ignores Ouki’s standing order and charges after him, only to be trapped by Zhao soldiers.
+When they spot Hoken on the battlefield, General Mou Bu ignores Ouki's standing order and charges after him, only to be trapped by Zhao soldiers.

-At the Qin palace, King Eisei receives Yotanwa, queen of the Mountain Tribe who had helped him reclaim his throne in the first film.
+At the Qin palace, King Eisei receives Yotanwa (Yang Duan He), queen of the Mountain Tribe who had helped him reclaim his throne in the first film.
 She comes bearing a warning.

-Back on the mountaintop, Ten converses with Riboku’s aide Kaine, who tells her that being a strategist is more painful than bleeding on the battlefield.
+Back on the mountaintop, Ten converses with Riboku's aide Kaine (Hai Yin), who tells her that being a strategist is more painful than bleeding on the battlefield.

 General Ouki decides to ride out personally to save Mou Bu.

 Meanwhile, Yotanwa explains to Eisei that after their previous alliance, her tribe returned home, expanded its territory, and fought against the Huns — the same people against whom Qin, Zhao, and Yan built the Great Wall.
-She led 80,000 troops into the Hun homeland but found it already decimated — 100,000 Huns had been slaughtered by Zhao’s northern garrisons.
-The fact that Eisei had heard nothing of this indicates Zhao’s deliberate concealment of an army capable of defeating the Huns.
+She led 80,000 troops into the Hun homeland but found it already decimated — 100,000 Huns had been slaughtered by Zhao's northern garrisons.
+The fact that Eisei had heard nothing of this indicates Zhao's deliberate concealment of an army capable of defeating the Huns.
 Yotanwa warns that if such an army joins the current war, Qin will be annihilated.
-The mastermind behind it all is a brilliant strategist — the only name a surviving Hun could utter was “Riboku,” the very man now observing Qin’s battlefield alongside Ten.
+The mastermind behind it all is a brilliant strategist — the only name a surviving Hun could utter was “Riboku,” the very man now observing Qin's battlefield alongside Ten.

 At that moment, Zhao soldiers arrive on the mountaintop to escort Riboku away.
 Ten feels betrayed, especially by Kaine, with whom she thought she had built a rapport.
-Kaine tells her this is war — that they won’t kill her — and that if Ten truly becomes a strategist, they will one day meet again as enemies.
-She also reveals that Riboku is one of Zhao’s “Three Great Heavens.”
+Kaine tells her this is war — that they won't kill her — and that if Ten truly becomes a strategist, they will one day meet again as enemies.
+She also reveals that Riboku is one of Zhao's “Three Great Heavens.”

-Riboku then leads his army to join with Chousou’s forces, combining them and advancing toward Ouki’s army.
+Riboku then leads his army to join with Chousou (Zhuang Zhao)'s forces, combining them and advancing toward Ouki's army.

 On the battlefield, Ouki arrives, realising that Mou Bu has sacrificed his army to save the trapped troops.
-Ouki orders Tou to activate their plan — leading a contingent of cavalry straight at General Chousou.
+Ouki orders Tou (Teng) to activate their plan — leading a contingent of cavalry straight at General Chousou.
 A Zhao detachment moves to intercept, but Tou cuts through them effortlessly with his signature whirlwind sword technique.
-Simultaneously, Ouki orders the Hi-Shin Unit to charge directly toward Mou Bu’s army without explanation.
+Simultaneously, Ouki orders the Hi-Shin Unit to charge directly toward Mou Bu's army without explanation.
 They comply, breaking through the enemy lines.
 Zhao responds by sending another force to intercept, inadvertently creating a massive gap in their formation.
 Ouki seizes the opening and charges.